 The Yale Internal Medicine Residency Writers’ Workshop is an annual two-day intensive writing workshop for Yale residents in internal medicine and other specialties (including psychiatry, pediatrics, radiology, OB/GYN, surgery, and emergency medicine).
-Twelve to sixteen participants learn the nuts and bolts of good writing, give each other feedback on their stories and essays, work on revisions, and take part in writing exercises.
+Twelve participants learn the nuts and bolts of good writing, give each other feedback on their stories and essays, work on revisions, and take part in writing exercises.
 After the workshop, participants continue to work on revising their essays and stories with ongoing mentoring by Drs.
 Reisman and Sanders.
-Each January, the participants give a reading the the Yale community, and the Department sponsors a Writing and Medicine Grand Rounds.
+Each January, the participants give a reading the Yale community, and the Department sponsors a Writing and Medicine Grand Rounds.

 The Yale Department of Internal Medicine established the Writers' Workshop in 2003 to create an opportunity for residents to enhance their powers of observation and to share these observations with their colleagues.
 Our aims were to provide an outlet for the creative energy among our housestaff, to increase empathy, and to help residents reflect on their experience through learning the craft of writing.
 We felt that this focus had the most potential to help our residents appreciate the richness of the patients' stories and the power of those stories to transform the doctor-patient relationship.
 The Workshop also provided an exceptional opportunity to improve writing skills, whether in fiction or non-fiction writing.
 Dr. Abraham Verghese designed and led the first workshop.